gbumps/react-native-scrollable-tabstring/README.md

 );
 ```
 ## Contributing
 All contributions are welcome!
-Please open an issue if you get stuck and bugs, or open a pull request if you have any feature idea, i'm very appreciate.
+Please open an issue if you get stuck and bugs, or a PR if you have any feature idea, improvements and bug fixing.
+I'm very appreciate !

 ## License
 MIT